 Every Tuesday between October and December, we invite UK and international practitioners to share their process and practice.

-Crossing Borders 2016 will happen between Tuesday 4 Oct – 13 Dec, excluding 1st November (due to half term)
+Crossing Borders 2016 will happen between Tuesday 4 Oct – 13 Dec, excluding 1st November (half term).
+The season will look at ways in which the reaches of the body emerge through different disciplines and practices.

-Below are the talks which happened in 2015, you can also listen to the recordings of these talks through our online archive.
+Below are the 2015 talks, and you can listen to the recordings of these talks through our online archive.

 6 October | The Rebel Man Standard